rnd-team-dev/plotoptix/README.md

 <a href="https://pypi.org/project/plotoptix/"><img alt="Latest PlotOptiX version" src="https://img.shields.io/pypi/v/plotoptix.svg" /></a>
 <a href="https://pypi.org/project/plotoptix/"><img alt="Number of PlotOptiX downloads" src="https://img.shields.io/pypi/dw/plotoptix.svg" /></a>

+**Note:** this is an early, beta version.
+Active development and documentation is ongoing.

 3D raytracing package for Python, aimed at easy and aesthetic visualization of large datasets (and small as well).
 Data features can be represented on plots as a position, size and color of markers of several basic shapes, finished with a photorealistic lighting and depth of field.

 No need to write shaders, intersection algorithms, handle 3D scene technicalities.
 Basic usage is even more simple than with [matplotlib](https://matplotlib.org/):